nicksterious/rails-vue-app-template/README.md

 * Including associated records with a large list of objects is not a good practice
 * Movies load and show their actors only when requested (viewing a movie page)
 * Actors load their movie history only when requested (viewing an actor's profile)
+* Data import should be done in a Sidekiq job that may be fired by a controller method

 ### TODO
 * Instead of Rails/MariaDB the application may be more feasible to develop using ArangoDB/Foxx or any graph database that exposes HTTP data endpoints